Last updated on July 13th, 2021

 Because student cards are designed with the college student in mind, they typically have lower requirements for credit score and credit history.
 Many college students have minimal experience with credit cards – or credit in general.
 Because of this, they lack a good mix of credit types.
 Student cards help them address this issue.

 Subprime Unsecured Credit Cards

 Subprime credit cards are another option for establishing the right credit mix.
 Subprime (or even deep subprime) credit cards feature smaller credit limits, but they offer an easier route into revolving credit.
-These cards provide a regular credit card’s full features, including regular reporting to the three major credit bureaus (Equifax, Experian, and TransUnion).
+These cards – such as those offered by banks like Credit One – provide a regular credit card’s full features, including regular reporting to the three major credit bureaus (Equifax, Experian, and TransUnion).
 And, unlike secured credit cards, they don’t require a security deposit.

 Related Article: What Are the Easiest Credit Cards for Bad Credit to Get?

 Secured credit cards are similar to unsecured subprime credit cards: they offer the full features you expect from a credit card, activity is reported to the credit agencies, and more.
 Secured cards, however, differ in that they require a security deposit to open and maintain an account.

 These security deposit requirements are what give the cards their name.
 These deposits are refundable, meaning if you make your payments on time and in full, you’ll get the deposit back when you close the account.

 The deposit requirement also offers cardholders better interest rates in many instances versus what a subprime, unsecured credit card can offer.
 The Applied Bank Secured Visa Gold Preferred, for example, features a low, fixed APR on purchases – more than half lower than the typical rate from a similar unsecured card.